Feeling tired, lethargic and irritable? You could be suffering from social jet lag

 Social jet lag

-Well, social jet lag is what many of us may currently be experiencing, particularly after the Easter bank holiday.
+Well, social jet lag is what many of us may currently be experiencing, particularly after the weekend.

 All of us possess a circadian rhythm which tells us when we should sleep.
 The rhythm is extremely sensitive and when it is put out of sync, social jet lag occurs.